New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing: Types of minimal models

-In this section, we introduce the minimal gauged U(1)$_{L_\mu - L_\tau}$ models~\cite{Asai:2017ryy,Asai:2018ocx}, where three right-handed neutrinos $N_i\ (i=e,\mu,\tau)$ and a single U(1)$_{L_\mu - L_\tau}$-breaking scalar are added to the SM to explain the measured neutrino oscillation data.
-The minimal models are classified by the SU(2)$_L$ representation and the U(1)$_{L_\mu - L_\tau}$ charge of the additional scalar.
-In this section, we summarize the matter content, relevant interactions, and characteristic of neutrino mass matrix structures in the type $\mathbf{2}_{+1}$ and $\mathbf{2}_{-1}$ models.
-Those for the type $\mathbf{1}$ model are also shown in appendix~\ref{app:Cminor}.
+In this section, we introduce the minimal gauged U(1)$_{L_\mu - L_\tau}$ models~\cite{Asai:2017ryy,Asai:2018ocx}, where three right-handed neutrinos $N_i\ (i=e,\mu,\tau)$ and a single U(1)$_{L_\mu - L_\tau}$-breaking scalar are added to the SM.
+The minimal models are classified according to the SU(2)$_L$ representation and the U(1)$_{L_\mu - L_\tau}$ charge of the additional scalar.
+In this section, we summarize the matter content, relevant interactions, and characteristics of neutrino mass matrix structures in the type $\mathbf{2}_{+1}$ and $\mathbf{2}_{-1}$ models.
+Details for the type $\mathbf{1}$ model are provided in appendix~\ref{app:Cminor}.